abdulbadiekhatri/clearing-concepts/README.md

 # clearing-concepts
-// Hi, This is Abdul Badie
+## Hi, This is Abdul Badie
-//In this repo, we are clearing pramming concepts.
+**In this repo, we are clearing pramming concepts.**
-//This is my first Github task.
+- This is my first Github task.
+- I am practicing to write markdown files.